Shwartz/website-generator/README.md

 ### Output
-clear HTML/CSS/JS,  all minified, using pjax method to make seemless transition between pages
+clear HTML/CSS/JS,  all minified, using <a href="http://barbajs.org/">Barba.js</a> method to make seemless transition between pages

 ### Structure